hughobrien/psu-constitution/README.md

 2. There should be a PSU Executive Nominee on the ULSU Executive and Council.
 A representative of the Union shall be a member of the PSUs’ Executive and Council.
 In addition, in accordance with Schedule VI of this constitution, the Memorandum of Understanding, a position of participant status for a full time member of the ULSU senior staff shall be created on the Executive in order to ensure continuity.

 3. The Memorandum of Understanding between the PSU and ULSU is included in Schedule VI of this Constitution.
 This memorandum describes the working relationship and financial agreement between the PSU and ULSU.
-Any amendments to the Memorandum of Understanding have to be approved by Student Council, PSU Council and in the case of amendments relating to Clubs & Societies, Article 11 stipulates the amendments needs to be presented to Clubs & Societies Council.
+Any amendments to the Memorandum of Understanding have to be approved by Student Council, PSU Council and in the case of amendments relating to Clubs and Societies, Article 11 stipulates the amendments needs to be presented to Clubs and Societies Council.

 4. Should the PSU and ULSU come into disrepute, a Commission of Arbitration has been established for the purpose of dissolving the situation.
 The remit of the Commission of Arbitration and its membership is outlined in Schedule VII of this Constitution.